 The symptoms of Turner’s Syndrome include:

-- Women with this disorder are short stature.
+- Women with this disorder are short in stature.

 - Short neck, underdeveloped mammary glands.

 - Broad chest and lack of secondary sexual characteristics and sterile.